Noahbrown26/BookFinder/README.md

 ## Description
 This is the final challenge for my Coding bootcamp journey.
 For this challenge, we had to follow acceptance criteria to refactor a restful api from starter code into a `GrapQL` api.
 This project utilizes `JSWT` for user authentication. `Apollo Server` & `Apollo Client` were used to connect the api from the server to the client. `React` was used for the front-end and `Mongo Atlas` was used for the database.

-TODO: fix errors on saved books page preventing dom from rendering
+TODO:

+The localstorage on the savedbooks page is working but not perfectly.
+You have to refresh to page for the dom to update.
+Working on a fix.

 ## Table of Contents